 For all self-help groups a Membership Agreement is required.
-For new construction groups, this needs to include Exhibit B-2 of 1944-I. Membership agreements are documents signed by each self-help participant agreeing to participate fully in the program and follow all of the policies and requirements set out by the self-help organization and Rural Development.
-This handbook contains a generic agreement for new construction that was developed in cooperation by the four T&MA contractors in 2002.
-(It can be found in Appendix 6) The Group Coordinator Handbook contains more recent sample agreements developed by active grantees.
+Membership agreements are documents signed by each self-help participant agreeing to participate fully in the program and follow all of the policies and requirements set out by the self-help organization and Rural Development.
+This handbook contains a generic agreement for new construction that was developed in cooperation by the four T&MA contractors in 2022.
+It can be found in Appendix 6.
+The Group Coordinator Handbook contains other sample agreements developed by active grantees.
+It is recommended to use the agreement developed by the contractors; however, each grantee may customize the agreement based on their groups.
+Also, the sample Membership Agreements include a version for new construction and a version for rehabilitation.

-Each member of the group must read the document or have the document read to him/her, thoroughly understand it, and sign it.
-The group members must see the membership agreement as binding; that is, the rules and policies set forth will be enforced.
+Each participant needs to be given a copy of the agreement.
+They must read the document or have the document read to him/her, thoroughly understand it, and sign it.
+Conducting this at a pre-construction meeting works well.
+The participants must see the agreement as binding; that is, the rules and policies set forth will be enforced.